Contraction of $E_\gamma$-Divergence and Its Applications to Privacy: Differentially Private Online Learning

-In this section, we apply the technique developed in Section~\ref{Sec:Privacy_Iterative} to study the privacy guarantee of the online gradient descent (OGD) algorithm \cite{Online_SGD}.
-By drawing on standard results from online convex optimization, we also expound the tradeoff between privacy and utility in the OGD algorithm.
+In this section, we apply Theorem~\ref{Thm:General_Random_DP} to study the privacy guarantee of the online gradient descent (OGD) algorithm \cite{Online_SGD}.
+Then, by drawing on standard results from online convex optimization, we expound the trade-off between privacy and utility achievable by this algorithm.

-The OGD algorithm is an instance of the iterative process \eqref{Eq:Iterative_Algorithm} with update function
+The OGD algorithm is an instance of the iterative process \eqref{Eq:Iterative_Algorithm2} with update function

 Similar to Section~\ref{Sec:Privacy_Amplification}, we add Gaussian noise to the gradient term and thus the noisy OGD algorithm iterates as